triggermesh/knative-sources/README.md

-# Triggermesh Sources for Knative
+# TriggerMesh Sources for Knative

-These are the set of open Knative Sources that Triggermesh maintains.
+These are the set of open Knative Sources that TriggerMesh maintains.
 Along with this repository you will find some other Knative Sources we provide semantically grouped at:

 - [Knative AWS Sources](https://github.com/triggermesh/aws-event-sources)